kalyanradhakrishnan/Astronomy-In-India/index.md

 We express our sincere gratitude to each and everyone who have contributed to this webapge in the form of providing information, designing this webpage, etc.

-Disclaimer: We encourage the viewers to confirm the validity of the information provided here before.
+__Disclaimer__: We encourage the viewers to confirm the validity of the information provided here before.
 Unfortunately, we may not be able to verify every information.
 If you find any info not true, please let us know with whatever proof you can.

 ## Ideas